Pipeline YAML Reference#

 jobs

-level take precedence over the values of the environment variables that
+level take precedence over the values of the environment variables defined on the task

 level.

-Example of env_vars in jobs#
+Example of the env_vars

 version: v1.0